-The special children's ward in Hamburg-Langenhorn, which was Hamburg's
+The special children's ward in Hamburg-Langenhorn, which was Hamburg's sole

-Benzenhöfer 2008, p.
-91).
-The medical dissertation by Dr. Marc
+(see Benzenhöfer 2008, p.
+91) until the medical dissertation by Dr. Marc

 Based on G. Aly's essay in 1984 (see below), it was believed that 12

-children died in the special children's ward, which was considered not
+children died in the special children's ward, which was considered not to

-"euthanasia" crimes in Hamburg facilities were stopped by the state court in 1949, and a
+crimes in Hamburg facilities were stopped by the state court in 1949, and a

 further judicial review came to the same result.

 Dr. Burlon's research shows that Dr. Knigge received instructions from

 Hamburg's health senator Dr. Friedrich Ofterdinger, who was instrumental in